Sweat of the brow

-Sweat of the brow is an intellectual property law doctrine that is chiefly related to copyright law.
+Sweat of the brow is a copyright law doctrine.
 According to this doctrine, an author gains rights through simple diligence during the creation of a work, such as a database, or a directory.
 Substantial creativity or "originality" is not required.

 Under a "sweat of the brow" doctrine, the creator of a work, even if it is completely unoriginal, is entitled to have that effort and expense protected; no one else may use such a work without permission, but must instead recreate the work by independent research or effort.
 The classic example is a telephone directory.
 In a "sweat of the brow" jurisdiction, such a directory may not be copied, but instead a competitor must independently collect the information to issue a competing directory.
 The same rule generally applies to databases and lists of facts.

 According to the Databases Directive 96/9/EC, member states of the EU are obliged to confer protection known as the database right on non-original databases, that is on those that embody no creativity, but are a consequence of substantial investment (financial, labour etc.).
+It is an infringement when a person, without consent, extracts or re-uses all or a substantial part of the contents of the database.